ATMatrix/atm-docs/source/includes/json_rpc.md

 ##### Parameters

 See [eth_call](#eth_call) parameters, expect that all properties are optional.
-If no gas limit is specified geth uses the block gas limit from the pending block as an upper bound.
+If no gas limit is specified atnchain uses the block gas limit from the pending block as an upper bound.
 As a result the returned estimate might not be enough to executed the call/transaction when the amount of gas is higher than the pending block gas limit.

 ##### Returns